A Penrose-type inequality for static spacetimes: Monotonicity for Weak Inverse Mean Curvature Flow

 where $H$ is the weak mean curvature of $\Sigma_{t}$. \end{corollary} We are ready to prove the inequality for outer-minimizing boundaries.
-The case of multiple boundary components is handled identically to \cite{HI99}, Section 6 and \cite{W18}, Section 4.2, wherein at discrete times $\Sigma_{t}$ is replaced with the minimizing hull of $\Sigma_{t}$ and one of the horizons. \begin{proof}[Proof of Inequality \eqref{main_ineq}] First, we consider the case where $\partial M^{n}=\Sigma$ is connected.
+The case of multiple boundary components is handled identically to \cite{HI99}, Section 6 and \cite{W18}, Section 4.2, wherein at discrete times $\Sigma_{t}$ is replaced with the minimizing hull of $\Sigma_{t}$ and one of the horizons.
+Note that in dimensions greater than $7$ this hull may have a nonempty singular set, rendering it invalid initial data for weak IMCF.
+As a result, the inequality for multiple boundary components to dimension $3 \leq n \leq 7$. \begin{proof}[Proof of Inequality \eqref{main_ineq}] First, we consider the case where $\partial M^{n}=\Sigma$ is connected.
 Let $\{ \Sigma_{t} \}_{t \in (0,\infty)}$ be the proper weak IMCF of $\Sigma_{0}= \Sigma$.
 Applying the divergence theorem over $M^{n} \setminus \Omega_{t}$, we have that

 Define $q(t)= \int_{\Sigma_{t}} VH d\sigma + 2(n-1)w_{n-1} m$.
 By Corollary \ref{cor} and the above inequality, we have for any times $0 \leq t_{1} < t_{2}$ that

 Note also that the case $t_{1} =0$ follows from the $C^{1,\alpha}$ convergence $\Sigma_{t} \rightarrow \Sigma_{0}^{+}$ as $t \searrow 0$.
 Now let $Q(t)= |\Sigma_{t}|^{-\frac{n-2}{n-1}} q(t)$.
 Given $\Sigma_{0}$ outer-minimizing, it follows from the area growth formula \eqref{area_growth} for weak IMCF and Gronwall's Lemma that $Q(t_{2}) \leq Q(t_{1})$ for $t_{2} < t_{1}$.